-This document is based on guidance from the 2022 Keeping Children Safe in Education (KCSIE) and Working Together to Safeguard Children documents.
-(Updated by OCC September 2022)
+This document is based on guidance from the 2024 Keeping Children Safe in Education (KCSIE) and Working Together to Safeguard Children documents.
+(Updated by the DoE - February 2024)

 Whilst Early Years Settings do not have a statutory duty to follow the guidance in KCSIE the local authority has adopted the guidance within that document for the purpose of updating this policy.
-If the Government re-issues this guidance during the 2022/23 period, we will ensure that our policy is compliant with any changes.
+If the Government re-issues this guidance during the 2024/25 period, we will ensure that our policy is compliant with any changes.

-Date agreed and ratified by: 10th November 2022 Jen Walker (Director) & Katarina Turbe (Manager)
+Date agreed and ratified by: 26th September 2024 Jen Walker (Director) & Katarina Turbe (Manager)